 To make the point even clearer, each child then received a little lighted wax candle, tied round with a red ribbon.
 The minister ended the service with this prayer, “Lord Jesus, kindle a flame in these children’s hearts, that theirs like Thine become”.
 The Marienborn Church Diary concludes, “hereupon the children went full of joy with their lighted candles to their rooms and so went glad and happy to bed”.

 The Moravian Church took the custom of this Candle Service to Labrador and Pennsylvania, to Tibet and Suriname, to the Caribbean and South Africa, and people in each part of the world adapted it for their own use.
 In the North American Moravian Church the candle services just before Christmas are very popular and beeswax candles with red ribbon are still used.

-At Fulneck the School holds Christingle Services for the pupils and students right at the end of the Christmas Term.
-The Church holds it’s Christingle Service at 6pm on Christmas Eve.
+At Fulneck the School holds Christingle Services for the pupils and students at the end of the Christmas Term, and their is also a Christingle Service for the Former Pupils Association.
+The Church holds it’s Christingle Service on Christmas Eve.
 The lights are dimmed as chapel servants give out the Christingles to all the children.
 In this timeless moment in the darkened church the visual symbol of the Christingle expresses the truth that in the darkness of the world there shines a great light – Jesus Christ – and that he is at the heart of all of our Christmas celebrations.

 Everyone is welcome to join us at 6pm on Christmas Eve for our Christingle Service.